jeffery9/gemini-mcp-tool/README.md

 > 📚 **[View Full Documentation](https://jamubc.github.io/qwen-mcp-tool/)** - Search me!, Examples, FAQ, Troubleshooting, Best Practices

-This is a simple Model Context Protocol (MCP) server that allows AI assistants to interact with the [qwen code](https://help.aliyun.com/zh/qwen/).
+This is a simple Model Context Protocol (MCP) server that allows AI assistants to interact with the [Qwen Code](https://help.aliyun.com/zh/qwen/).
 It enables the AI to leverage the power of Qwen's massive token window for large analysis, especially with large files and codebases using the `@` syntax for direction.

 - Ask Qwen natural questions, through claude or Brainstorm new ideas in a party of 3!